hyurl/modelar-oracle-adapter/README.md

 ## How To Test

-Since the Linux build version of `node-orabledb` on Travis-CI always failed to be run, if you want to the this package, you need to do the following steps manually in your computer.
+Since the Linux build version of `node-orabledb` on Travis-CI always failed to be run, if you want to test this package, you need to do the following steps manually in your computer.

 ### Prepare